agroecometrics package

 Parameters:

-• RH_min – The minimum daily relative humidity (range: 0.0-1.0)
+• RH_min – A numpy array of minimum daily relative humidities. (range: 0.0-1.0)

-• RH_max – The maximum daily relative humidity (range: 0.0-1.0)
+• RH_max – A numpy array of maximum daily relative humidities. (range: 0.0-1.0)

 Returns:

-agroecometrics.equations.soil_temp_at_depth(depth: int, avg_temp: int = 25, thermal_amp: int = 10, thermal_dif: float = 0.203, time_lag: int = 15) ndarray[source]
+agroecometrics.equations.yearly_3d_soil_temp(max_depth: int, num_depths: int = 1000, surface_temp: int = 25, thermal_amp: int = 10, thermal_dif: float = 0.203, timelag: int = 15) Tuple[ndarray, ndarray, ndarray][source]

 Parameters:

-• thermal_amp – The annual thermal amplitude of the soil surface (°C)
+• thermal_amp – The annual thermal amplitude of the soil surface. (°C)

 • timelag – The time lag in days (0-365) where January 1st is 0 and 365